Accounting · Financial statements

 Income statement (P&L)

 Performance over a period.
-Revenue, cost of goods, operating expenses, profit.
+Revenue, cost of goods, operating expenses, profit — built on the accrual or cash basis you keep your books on.
 The headline question: did the business make money this month, this quarter, this year?
-Doesn’t tell you whether you have cash, what you own, or what you owe.
+It doesn’t tell you whether you have cash, what you own, or what you owe.

 Balance sheet

 Position at a moment in time.
 Assets equal liabilities plus equity.
-Shows financial structure — cash, receivables, inventory, equipment, debt, owner’s stake.
-The question it answers: is the business financially sound?
-Doesn’t tell you how it’s performing right now.
+It shows financial structure — cash, receivables, inventory, equipment, debt, owner’s stake — and answers whether the business is financially sound.
+Reconciled to source, it’s the statement everything else depends on.
+It doesn’t tell you how the business is performing right now.

 Cash flow statement

 Profit reconciled to cash.
-Shows how operating, investing, and financing activities moved cash over the period — and why profit and bank balance disagree.
+It shows how operating, investing, and financing activities moved cash over the period — and why profit and bank balance disagree.
 The question it answers: where did the cash actually go?
-The statement most owners never see and need most.
+It’s the statement most owners never see and need most.

 If any of these sound familiar, the answer is yes.